rebel-source/fmtlogwrapper/README.md

 }
 ```
 The above will ensure a safe virtual environment and buffer for each sub-task, even though they maybe writing to the same file in a process/context.

-## Why do I need it?
-I see developers in `golang` struggling to use and then switch between Standard GoLang [log](https://golang.org/pkg/log/), a framework like [logrus](https://github.com/sirupsen/logrus) and even writing prototype code using `fmt`.

-Would it not be nice to log using the `fmt` package standard functions like `Printf`, `Println` in a log agnostic manner that can be backed by the standard `log` package or a framework like `logrus`?

 ## Getting Started
 See [Usage](#usage)